Haedropleura secalina

 Haedropleura secalina is a species of sea snail, a marine gastropod mollusk in the family Horaiclavidae.

 It was previously included within the family Turridae, the turrids.

 It has been found as a fossil in the Redonien Formation in France.

-Description

 Distribution

 This species occurs in the entire Mediterranean Sea, especially off Southern Italy; and off Turkey; in the Atlantic Ocean off the Canary Islands and Funchal.